rhdtownsend/gyre/doc/source/user-guide/interpreting-output.rst

    :align: center

    The frequency :math:`\nu` of :math:`\ell=1` and :math:`\ell=2`
-   modes, plotted against their radial order :math:`\npg`.
+   modes, plotted against their radial order :math:`\numpg`.
    (:download:`Source <interpreting-output/fig_freq.py>`)

 The straight line connecting the two curves occurs because we are